COVID – 19 Updates for IDFNZ Patient Members

 We are thinking of our members across New Zealand in these difficult times as this global situation escalates.
 Please keep safe and keep calm, the various Public health measure we see coming into effect may seem an inconvenience, but they are for your protection.
 Please do not panic but take all practical steps to protect yourselves.

-Today Government has raised the Covid-19 Virus alert level to level 3 today, moving to level 4 on Wednesday 11.59pm.
+March 24th Government raised the Covid-19 Virus alert level to level 3

 Note: All IDFNZ patient members fall into the category of being immunocompromised, some members also have additional risk factors to consider.